 The awe-inspiring volcano in Sicily, Mount Etna, looms overhead and can be seen from almost anywhere on the island.
 Soaring over 10,000 feet into the Italian sky, Mount Etna is an active volcano that changes with each eruption.
 Chances are high that during your visit, you’ll see the eerie smoke making its way out of the top of the volcano.

-Much of Mount Etna is open for exploration either on your own or as part of a guided tour on ATVs, just don’t get too close to the center.
-The views both of the mountain and from the mountain are breathtaking.
+Much of Mount Etna is open for exploration, either on your own or as part of a guided tour on ATVs; just don’t get too close to the center.
+The views both of and from the mountain are breathtaking.
 Taking the time to climb to the top of Mount Etna is one of the best ways to spend half a day in Sicily.

 Explore the Eastern Temples at Selinunte